Bellagio The Italian Lakes, Italy Travel Guide

 Find at many lakeside restaurants.

 A type of whitefish native to Lake Como.
-Commonly grilled, baked, or pan-fried with herbs and oil from olives for its delicate flavor.
+Commonly grilled, baked, or pan-fried with aromatic plants and oil from olives for its delicate flavor.

 Look for "Lavarello al forno" or "alla griglia" on menus.

-A very traditional and distinctively flavored dish.
-Sun-dried Agone fish, cured and next typically grilled.
-Possesses a strong, salty taste and typically served with grilled polenta.
+A very classic and distinctively flavored dish.
+Sun-dried Agone fish, cured and subsequently typically grilled.
+Has a strong, salty taste and usually served with grilled polenta.

 An acquired taste for a few, representing true local heritage.

-Pizza by the slice or flat, oven-baked bread, often topped with olive oil and salt.
+Pizza by the slice or flat, oven-baked bread, often topped with extra virgin olive oil and salt.
 Makes a great snack or light lunch, found at bakeries or small pizza shops.

 The ultimate on-the-go sweet treat.
 You will find numerous gelaterias in Bellagio.
 Look for artisanal gelaterias for the best quality, noting natural colors and covered tubs.